Why I Love to Press Daffodils

 There are a variety of flower presses you can buy commercially or ones you can make yourself.
 My preference for nearly all my flower pressing is the Microfleur microwave flower press.

 The Microfleur Flower Press

+The Microfleur is a flower press that goes in the microwave oven.
 When pressed with the Microfleur, daffodils (and all flowers!) are pressed, dried, and ready to use in just minutes.
 The rapid drying retains the vibrant colors of flowers for a very long time.
 It's so easy, even a child can press flowers with the Microfleur.

 If you're interested in learning more about Microfleurs or viewing pressed flower art, cards and bookmarks visit Vermont Pressed Flowers.

 Try pressing some daffodils yourself this spring!
 Happy spring and happy pressing!